 where k is the wavenumber, λ the longitude, and Ax and αx, the amplitude and phase of each wave, respectively.
-Note that ZWk(t) is made expressly dependent on time, while QSk is not.
-Furthermore, from the properties of wave superposition it can be seen that, in general, αQSk does not equal αZWk an that AQSk will always be less or equal than AZWk (Pain 2005).
+Note that ZWk(t) is by construction, explicitly dependent on time, while QSk is not.
+Furthermore, from the properties of wave superposition, it can be seen that in general, αQSk does not equal αZWk and that AQSk will always be less or equal than AZWk (Pain 2005).

 While these definitions depend on which are the “instantaneous field” in question (monthly, daily, sub daily, etc…) and the averaging time scale, they illustrate that ZW are properties of the elements of the set, while QS are properties of the set as a whole.
 This is an important distinction with theoretical and methodological implications that is not always differentiated in the literature.

-For example, while Quintanar and Mechoso (1995) use the term “quasi-stationary waves (QS)” to refer to geopotential QS as defined by Equation , Raphael (2004) developed an index of QS3 but uses the term “zonal wave (ZW)” in her description.
-This change in naming convention is not recognized by Irving and Simmonds (2015), who compare Raphael (2004)’s QS index with their own index of southern hemisphere ZW amplitude.

-Rao, Fernandez, and Franchito (2004), on the other hand, follow the nomenclature from Quintanar and Mechoso (1995) for QS, but in their exploration of its climatology, they use AZWk instead of AQSk.
-Kravchenko et al. (2012) do the same in the context of air temperature.
-Turner et al. (2017) use the terms “planetary wave k”, “quasi-stationary wave k” and “wave number k” to refer to QSk, but they analyse AZWk and αZWk.
-Finally, Lastovicka, Krizan, and Kozubek (2018) study QS and ZW but they use the term “stationary planetary wave (SPW)” to refer to both.

 Seasonal cycle of amplitude of the geopotential planetary waves 1 to 3 at 60S computed as the amplitude of the mean wave (AQSk) and as the mean amplitude of the monthly waves (AZW).

 Figure shows the seasonal cycle of the amplitude of planetary waves at 60S using monthly fields from the NCEP/NCAR reanalysis (Kalnay et al. 1996) between 1950 and 1998.
 The left column (AQS) is computed by taking the amplitude of the averaged geopotential field for each month, level and wavenumber.
 The right column (AZW) is computed by taking the average amplitude of the 49 individual ZW.

-Figure shows that both amplitudes have different annual cycles and vertical structures.
+Both amplitudes have different annual cycles and vertical structures (Fig. 1).
 AQS2 has a strong minimum in the low stratosphere during the austral autumn that is not apparent in AZW2.
 Similarly, the austral winter mid-tropospheric maximum is very well defined in AZW3 but not so in AQS3.
 The relative individual contribution of each wavenumber is also different.
 AZW fields shows a preponderance of wave 2 over 3 in almost every level and month.
 However, AQS3 is larger than AQS2 in the first half of the year.
 In contrast with wavenumbers 2 and 3, AZW1 and AQS1 fields are very similar.

 Seasonal cycle of amplitude of the geopotential planetary waves 2 at 300hPa computed as the amplitude of the mean wave (AQSk) and as the mean amplitude of the monthly waves (AZW).

 These differences are location-dependent.
 Figure show the horizontal distribution of AQS and AZW at 300hPa, for the three wavenumbers considered.
 In the northern hemisphere there is a strong seasonal cycle of AQS that is matched by the seasonal cycle of AZW for all wavenumbers.
 In contrast, in the southern hemisphere the seasonal cycles of AQS and AZW are similar only for wavenumber 1.
 Wavenumbers 2 and 3 have much lower AQS than AZW.
+As a result, description of wavenumber 3 in Southern Hemisphere will be highly dependent of the type of planetary wave used.